 Responsibilities and functioning of the One-Stop-Shop for European merchants

 An essential task of the one-stop-shops is the so-called clearing.
-Clearing refers to the distribution of the VAT declared by the merchant and paid to the competent contact point to the EU Member States in which the respective sales transactions have taken place.
+Clearing refers to the distribution of the VAT declared by the merchant and paid to the competent contact point to the EU Member States where the respective sales transactions have occurred.
 The distribution of VAT to the EU Member States takes place based on the submitted OSS declarations.

 VAT registration and reporting obligations since 1 July 2021

 Cross-border sales of goods in the EU (distance sales) are accompanied by registration and tax declaration obligations for merchants in the EU Member States.
 Merchants can either register for VAT in any of the 27 EU Member States in which they sell goods, declare their sales there regularly and pay VAT to the local tax authorities of the EU Member State.

 Or merchants use the so-called One-Stop-Shop (OSS for short) as a “single point of contact”.
 The OSS option can only be exercised for all EU Member States as a whole.
 Mixing individual local remote sales registrations and using the OSS for only a few selected countries at the same time are not possible.
 But: When participating in the OSS procedure, additional local registration may be required in individual EU countries, for example if warehouses (e.g. FBA) in other EU countries are included in the transaction.

 Local registrations in EU Member States

 Merchants may already have a registration in other EU countries (e.g. if exceeding the previously applicable supply thresholds required registration).

 - Existing registrations can theoretically be maintained (declaration of all turnover, incl. distance sales).
 Still, then participation in the OSS procedure is not possible.